-- A. The County believes in the dignity and worth of the service it renders, and the societal responsibilities assumed by its Board and employees as trusted public servants. - B. Elected officials, employees, and agents of the County are governed by the highest ideals of honor and integrity in all public and personal relationships in order to merit the respect and inspire the confidence of the public it serves. - C. The elected officials, employees, and agents of the County acknowledge that personal aggrandizement or personal profit obtained through misuse of public or personal relationships is dishonest and not tolerable.

-- D. The County shall identify and eliminate participation of any individual in operational situations where a conflict of interest may be involved. - E. No elected official, employee, or agent of the County shall, at any time, or under any circumstances, accept directly or indirectly, gifts, gratuities, or other things of value from Vendors that might influence or appear to influence purchasing decisions. - F. The Department of Procurement Management shall keep the Board and County departments informed, through appropriate channels, on problems and progress of applicable operations by emphasizing the importance of the facts. - G. The elected officials, employees, and agents of the County shall neither seek nor dispense personal favors.
-Each administrative problem shall be handled objectively and empathetically, without discrimination. - H. Acceptance of gifts at any time, other than advertising novelties, is prohibited.
+- A. The County believes in the dignity and worth of the service it renders, and the societal responsibilities assumed by its Board and employees as trusted public servants. - B. Elected officials, employees, and agents of the County are governed by the highest ideals of honor and integrity in all public and personal relationships in order to merit the respect and inspire the confidence of the public it serves. - C. The elected officials, employees, and agents of the County acknowledge that personal aggrandizement or personal profit obtained through misuse of public or personal relationships is dishonest and not tolerable. - D. The County shall identify and eliminate participation of any individual in operational situations where a conflict of interest may be involved. - E. No elected official, employee, or agent of the County shall, at any time, or under any circumstances, accept directly or indirectly, gifts, gratuities, or other things of value from Vendors that might influence or appear to influence purchasing decisions. - F. The Department of Procurement Management shall keep the Board and County departments informed, through appropriate channels, on problems and progress of applicable operations by emphasizing the importance of the facts. - G. The elected officials, employees, and agents of the County shall neither seek nor dispense personal favors.
+Each administrative problem shall be handled objectively and empathetically, without discrimination.

+- H. Acceptance of gifts at any time, other than advertising novelties, is prohibited.
 Acceptance of entertainment is also prohibited.
 Elected officials, employees, and agents of the County must not become obligated to any Vendors and shall not participate in any County transaction from which they, or their Immediate Family, may personally benefit. - I. No elected official, employee or agent of the County shall participate in a County Solicitation, enter into, or be in any manner interested in any Contract for County Purchases nor shall any officer or employee seek to influence the Purchase of a Commodity or Service from any Offeror; except this restriction shall not be construed to restrict persons from evaluating and appraising the quality and value of the Commodity to be Purchased or Service to be rendered where the person's scope of employment contemplates advice and counsel with respect to the Purchase. - J. No elected official, employee, or agent of the County shall participate in the selection or in the Award or administration of a Contract if a conflict of interest, real or apparent, would be involved.
 Such a conflict would arise when the elected official, employee, or agent, or his or her Immediate Family has a financial or other interest in the firm selected or considered for Award or any other circumstance concerning the selection, Award or administration of any Contract that would violate the standards of conduct in Section 112.313, Florida Statutes.
-A violation of Section 112.313, Florida Statutes, pertaining to purchasing or contractual relationships shall also be deemed a violation of this Ordinance. - K. The provisions of Section 112.313, Florida Statutes, pertaining to standards of conduct for public officers, employees of agencies, and local government attorneys expressly apply to the Lee County Procurement Ordinance.
-A violation of Section 112.313, Florida Statutes, pertaining to purchasing or contractual relationships shall also be deemed a violation of this Ordinance.
-Specific statutory provisions pertaining to purchasing and contracting include but are not limited to: Section 112.313 (Standards of conduct), Section 218.70 (the Florida Prompt Payment Act), Section 255.05 (Performance and Payment Bonds for Public Works), Section 255.0525 (Advertising for Competitive Procurements), Section 255.101 (Minority Business), Section 287.055 (Consultants' Competitive Negotiation Act), Section 287.087 (Preference to Businesses with Drug Free Workplace), and Sections 336.41 and 336.44 (county roadwork).
-A Vendor that assisted in preparing and/or writing a scope of work and/or specifications may not submit a bid or proposal for County consideration on that project.

-L. A violation of any of the policies and procedures in this article may be grounds for disciplinary action and may result in the eCounty's refusal to pay for any improperly procured commodities or services.
+A violation of Section 112.313, Florida Statutes, pertaining to purchasing or contractual relationships shall also be deemed a violation of this Ordinance. - K. A Vendor that assisted in preparing and/or writing a scope of work and/or specifications may not submit a bid or proposal for County consideration on that project. - L. A violation of any of the policies and procedures in this article may be grounds for disciplinary action and may result in the County's refusal to pay for any improperly procured commodities or services.

 SECTION 3.
-GENERAL GUIDELINES-
+GENERAL GUIDELINES